Finsimco logo

 The Key Private Equity Roles Explained

 Once inside a private equity firm, career progression follows a well-defined structure.
-Here’s what to expect at each level:
+Here’s what to expect at each level of a career path in private equity:

 1. Analyst / Associate – The groundwork phase.
 You’ll build financial models, conduct due diligence, and support deal execution.
 Expect long hours and meticulous work.